The technological process of QPQ treatment is:

 The QPQ (Quench-Polish-Quench) technology is a combination of nitriding and oxidation processes.
 It is a salt bath treatment that enhances the wear and corrosion resistance of the substrate surface by combining nitrogen and oxidation.

 This technology is often used as an alternative to carburizing and quenching, ion nitriding, and chromium plating.
 It improves the wear and corrosion resistance of products while reducing the risk of hardening deformation.

 The QPQ technology has a wide range of applications in fields such as engineering machinery, instrumentation, and the light chemical industry.
 In this study, the wear and corrosion resistance of 40Cr steel were evaluated after undergoing QPQ treatment and compared to those of glow plasma nitriding, oxidation, and chromium electroplating.

 1. Test materials and methods

 (1) Test materials and process

-After QPQ treatment and oxidation treatment, the surface of the sample is black, after chrome plating, it is silver bright, and after ion nitriding, it is silver gray.
+After undergoing QPQ treatment and oxidation, the surface of the samples appeared black, while after chrome plating it was silver and bright, and after ion nitriding it was silver gray.

 Table 1 Sample No. of Different Heat Treatment